-IN WITNESS WHEREOF, the Parties hereto have executed this Amendment Three to Agreement on the date set forth opposite their signatures.
+IN WITNESS WHEREOF, the Parties hereto have executed this Amendment One to Contract on the date set forth opposite their signatures.
 If Contractor is a corporation, Contractor shall provide two signatures as follows: 1) the first signature must be either the Chairman of the Board, the President, or any Vice President; 2) the second signature must be that of the Secretary, an Assistant Secretary, the Chief Financial Officer, or any Assistant Treasurer.
 In the alternative, a single corporate signature is acceptable when accompanied by a corporate resolution or by-laws demonstrating the legal authority of the signature to bind the company.

-NAHLA KAYALI Founder and Executive Director
+Larry Haynes Chief Executive Officer

 Print Name Title

-DocuSigned by: THE
+Signed by:

-MAHLA KAYALI 7/10/2024 10:52:52 AM PDT
+larry Haynes 4/4/2025 11:10:28 AM PDT

 Signature Date

-County of Orange, a political subdivision of the ne State of California

-Deputized Designee Signature:

-Deputy Purchasing Agent
+Patti Long DCEO

 Print Name Title

-Print Name

-Title
+Patti long 4/3/2025 9:36:46 PM PDT

+Signature Date

+County of Orange, a political subdivision of th Deputized Designee Signature: e State of California

+· · · · · · e State of California Deputy Purchasing Agent

+· · · · · ·

+Deputized Designee Signature: Deputy Purchasing Agent

-Print Name Signature
+Deputized Designee Signature: Print Name Deputy Purchasing Agent Title

-Signature Title

-Signature APPROVED AS TO FORM COUNTY COUNSEL Title

-Title

-Signature APPROVED AS TO FORM COUNTY COUNSEL COUNTY OF ORANGE, CALIFORNIA Title Date

-Signature APPROVED AS TO FORM COUNTY COUNSEL COUNTY OF ORANGE, CALIFORNIA Carolyn Frost Print Name Title
+Deputized Designee Signature: Print Name Signature APPROVED AS TO FORM COUNTY COUNSEL COUNTY OF ORANGE, CALIFORNIA Carolyn S. Frost Deputy Purchasing Agent Title

-Signature APPROVED AS TO FORM COUNTY COUNSEL COUNTY OF ORANGE, CALIFORNIA Carolyn Frost Title Date Deputy County Counsel
+Deputized Designee Signature: Print Name Signature APPROVED AS TO FORM COUNTY COUNSEL COUNTY OF ORANGE, CALIFORNIA Deputy Purchasing Agent Title Date Deputy County Counsel